- Introduction to La Poste

 This monopoly was removed in January 2009, since when all banks are able to offer the product.

 La Banque Postale also offer mortgage services, with rates that are often below those of the main banks.

 Nevertheless, their procedures in relation to non-French citizens still leaves room for improvement, and only those who can offer a secure and clear source of income will be accepted for a mortgage.

-To open an account you can start the process on the internet, but best to visit your local branch with your passport, utility bills and proof of income, eg tax notice.
+To open an account you can start the process on-line but best to visit your local branch with your passport, utility bills and proof of income, eg tax notice.